kevinhughes27/parity-server/notes.md

   * I tried re-working hooks plus children and it didn't seem to help. but it might be better code
   * I keep thinking it might be related how the component is defined but that doesn't make sense
   * It could be the css. give that a quick try

+Finishing the refactor of children I can see that the way StatsTable is set up causes a re-render of then table but only on mobile. gonna isolate the state better